stanford-policylab/opp/py/data_readme_template.md

   researchers, it is sufficiently messy (there are multiple ways you might define `contraband_found`, and they are quite inconsistent) that we exclude it from our contraband analysis.
+- In <1% of the data, `RsltSrchNo` and `RsltSrch<contraband type>` conflict.
+  In these cases, we use the value from `RsltSrchNo`.
 - Violation data is not very granular.
 - Counties were mapped by running the cities in the `CITY_TOWN_NAME` field through Google's geocoder.
+- There are only a handful of stops in the data before 2007; we drop those years as they are clearly unreliable.
+It appears that the first few months (nearly half) of 2007 are also incomplete, but we have not attempted to remove the incomplete months.

 ## Baltimore, MD
 **Data notes**: